alpacahq/alpaca-trade-api-python/README.md

 The `REST` class is the entry point for the API request.
-Call `list_accounts` to obtain Account Entity with which you can further query the up-to-date information of orders and positions.
+Call `list_accounts` to obtain Account Entity with which you can further query the up-to-date information of orders and positions under the particular account.

 For the market data, you can directly request bars, quotes and fundamentals from the same instance of `REST`.